Chapter 4

 'Damn… this is really bad.'

-When the third Santa appeared, a significant change occurred that no one liked.
+When the third Saintess appeared, a major change occurred that no one liked.

-That change was the situation of the users of the Dark attribute.
+And that change was the situation of Dark attribute users.

-Before the Third Holy One amended the Empire's laws, the rule was simple:
+Before the third Saintess modified the Empire's laws, the rule was simple:

-She considered it unjust that innocent people died simply because of their attribute.
+She considered it unfair for innocent people to die solely because of their attribute.

-"Technically, it's a silly idea, since the Dark Attribute is only used by villains and people associate it directly with evil."
+'Technically, it's a foolish idea, since the Dark attribute is always used by villains, and people directly associate it with evil.'

-After the law changed, though, they were no longer executed immediately.
+Although, after the law changed, they were no longer executed immediately…

-They were considered the scum of humanity: despised and trampled on.
-No matter where they went, they were expelled without hesitation.
+They were considered the trash of humanity: despised and trampled upon.
+No matter where they went, they were driven out without hesitation.

-People looked at them with disgust or fear, worried they might kill innocent people.
+People looked at them with disgust or fear, worried that they might kill innocent people.

 They became victims of ostracism and all kinds of discrimination.

-The old man next to me clicked his tongue, a look of pure disgust on his face, as he muttered:
+The old man beside me clicked his tongue, his expression filled with pure disgust as he muttered:

-"A piece of human trash has emerged.
-The golden generation of this era will be ruined by a Dark Attribute."
+"A piece of human trash has appeared.
+The golden generation of this era will be ruined by a Dark attribute."

 He wasn't the only one muttering.

-"Tsk, tsk… Not only is he blind, but he also has the Dark Attribute.
-The Holy Academy isn't what it used to be."
+"Tsk, tsk… not only is he blind, but he also has a Dark attribute.
+The Holy Academy isn't what it used to be anymore."

-"Letting someone with a Dark Attribute in... how disgusting.
-I hope he at least behaves himself and doesn't cause any trouble."
+"Letting someone with a Dark attribute in… disgusting.
+I just hope he behaves himself and doesn't cause trouble."

-Seriously, do they talk to a blind person like that?
+Seriously… are they really talking to a blind person like that?

-"Ugh...
-I have no choice.
-My days at this academy are going to be tough."
+'Sigh… I have no choice.
+It looks like my days at this academy are going to be difficult.'

-I took a step back and moved away from the platform, while looks of disgust, hatred, and contempt were fixed on me.
+I stepped back and moved away from the platform while looks of disgust, hatred, and contempt pierced into me.

-Before, they had looked at me with amazement and even admiration for having come in first place and for having nearly defeated the evaluator.
+Before, they had looked at me with surprise and even admiration for taking first place and nearly defeating the evaluator.

-However, all that changed because of a single trait.
+However, all of that changed because of a single attribute.

-As I looked at the main characters, their expressions varied.
+As I observed the main characters, their expressions varied.

 Some showed pity; others simply avoided looking at me or clicked their tongues.

-"Wow, what a big change... and to think that most of the main characters are neutral."
+'What a change… and most of the main characters are supposed to be neutral.'

-Clementine, in particular.
-Although I didn't see it, I knew instantly that there was a hint of disappointment, irritation, and other emotions difficult to describe.
+Especially Clementine.
+Even though I couldn't see her, I instantly sensed a trace of disappointment, irritation, and other emotions that were hard to describe.

 I shook my head.
 Maybe it was just my imagination.

-At that moment, as I walked past the Saint, she glanced at me briefly, but immediately looked straight ahead as if ignoring me.
+At that moment, as I passed by the Saint, she glanced at me briefly… but immediately looked forward again, as if ignoring me.

 'And she's supposed to be a Saint.'

-In any case, since this had never happened in the game, I didn't expect any different reactions.
+In any case, since this had never happened in the game, I wasn't expecting different reactions.

-I knew perfectly well how they treated users with the Dark attribute.
+I knew perfectly well how Dark attribute users were treated.

-But there had never been a cadet with that attribute in the academy in the game's history.
+But throughout the entire history of the game, there had never been a cadet with that attribute in the academy.

-"Well, whatever.
-I'm stronger than them, and that's all that matters.
-I don't need to get close to anyone."
+'Well, whatever.
+I'm stronger than them, and that's the only thing that matters.
+I don't need to get close to anyone.'

-For now, my only goal is to find a way to return to my world.
+For now, my only goal is to find a way back to my world.

-And that path is probably tied to the game's story.
+And that path is probably connected to the game's story.

-"With the Dark attribute, it's inevitable that everyone will avoid me... or even harass me."
+'With a Dark attribute, it's inevitable that everyone will avoid me… or even bully me.'

 Finally, the opening ceremony for the new cadets came to an end.